 Twenty years ago, very few jurisdictions had the necessary infrastructure to accommodate international arbitration.
-It was reserved for the metropolitan hubs of North America and Western Europe, where the thriving business environment, and the transboundary nature of many transactions, demanded such a dispute settlement mechanism.
-In North America, the American Arbitration Association was established in the 1920s and had administered domestic arbitrations until then, established the International Centre for Dispute Resolution in 1996, which mostly catered to international arbitration in the US.
-In Western Europe, most international arbitrations were split between the Permanent Court of Arbitration, International Chamber of Commerce in Paris, France, and the London Court of International Arbitration in the United Kingdom.
+It was reserved for the metropolitan hubs of America and Western Europe, where the thriving business environment, and the transboundary nature of many transactions, demanded such a dispute settlement mechanism.

+In America, the American Arbitration Association was established in the 1920s and administered domestic arbitration.
+It then established ^[1] the International Centre for Dispute Resolution in 1996, which mostly catered to international arbitration in the United States.

+In Western Europe, most international arbitration was split between the Permanent Court of Arbitration in The Hague, Netherlands; the International Chamber of Commerce (ICC) in Paris, France; and the London Court of International Arbitration (LCIA) in the United Kingdom.

-In Asia, Hong Kong, which established the HK International Arbitration Centre in 1985, 4 and Singapore, which established the Singapore International Arbitration Centre in 1991, both of which have now become key international arbitration centres, had not yet positioned themselves as major venues for settling international commercial disputes.
+In Asia, Hong Kong, which established the Hong Kong International Arbitration Centre in 1985, and Singapore, which established the Singapore International Arbitration Centre in 1991, both of which have now become key international arbitration centres, had not yet positioned themselves as major venues for settling international commercial disputes.

 The situation in developing countries was no better.
-For instance, while Mauritius is now seeking to establish itself as a sophisticated international arbitration jurisdiction with the establishment of the Mauritius International Arbitration Centre, which is associated with the London Court of International Arbitration, until 1992, its arbitration law was modelled after 19th Century English Legislation, as did many other former English colonies in Africa at the time.
+For instance, while Mauritius is now seeking to establish itself as a sophisticated international arbitration jurisdiction with the establishment of the Mauritius International Arbitration Centre, which is associated with the LCIA, until 1992, its arbitration law was modelled after 19th century English legislation, as was the case with many other former English colonies in Africa at the time.

 In Latin America, countries influenced by the 19th century ideals of Carlos Calvo, enunciated in the Calvo Doctrine, generally shied away from international arbitration.
 Notwithstanding the establishment of international arbitration centres in Dubai and Bahrain in the past two decades, generally, Middle Eastern states too have historically been impervious to international arbitration.

 With the advent of globalisation, the tides turned.
-The impact of the global economy and the continuing trend of the increasing volume, size and complexity of cross-border transactions fuelled the demand for international arbitration as a mean for resolving trans-national disputes.
-International arbitration is now the accepted mechanism for dispute resolution between parties to international commercial agreements and allows companies to avoid national courts in favour of a demonstrably neutral predetermined decision maker that the parties have the opportunity to choose.
-In particular, international arbitration allows the parties to an agreement to decide in advance how matters will be addressed in the event of an unresolved dispute: the choice of arbitral organisation of which there are many, the place of arbitration, the language to be used, the number and selection of arbitrators, the prevailing law and procedures to be followed.
+The impact of the global economy and the continuing trend of the increasing volume, size and complexity of cross-border transactions fuelled the demand for international arbitration as a mean for resolving transnational disputes.
+[4] International arbitration is now the accepted mechanism for dispute resolution between parties to international commercial agreements and allows companies to avoid national courts in favour of a demonstrably neutral predetermined decision maker that the parties have the opportunity to choose.

+In particular, international arbitration allows the parties to an agreement to decide in advance how matters will be addressed in the event of an unresolved dispute: the choice of arbitral organisation - of which there are many - the place of arbitration, the language to be used, the number and selection of arbitrators, the prevailing law and procedures to be followed.
 The confidentiality of arbitration proceedings and the ability of successful parties to have their awards enforced in over 150 signatory states to the New York Convention are other key reasons why arbitration has become such a popular mechanism for resolving international commercial disputes.
 The evolving nature of global commerce has seen the rise of arbitration in jurisdictions that were not traditionally arbitration jurisdictions.

 Yet, even with international commerce's continued growth, and the increasing demand for international arbitration as an alternative to litigation, large swathes of the world continued to lack the infrastructure to offer this dispute resolution mechanism.
-At the turn of the century, many countries had not ratified the 1958 New York Convention, neither did they have modern arbitration legislation for which the UNCITRAL Model Law had been created in 1985 to serve as a guide.
+At the turn of the century, many countries had not ratified the 1958 New York Convention, nor did they have modern arbitration legislation for which the United Nations Commission on International Trade Law (UNCITRAL) Model Law had been created in 1985 to serve as a guide.
 The Caribbean region was one such group of countries.